-Given the extremely low likelihood of interaction between sea turtle research activities and these ESA-listed or proposed fish species, we determine that the proposed action is not likely to adversely affect any ESA-listed Pacific salmonids, yelloweye rockfish, bocaccio, Southern DPS of eulachon, oceanic whitetip shark, or giant manta ray.
+Given the extremely low likelihood of interaction between sea turtle research activities (with the exception of acoustic research) and these ESA-listed or proposed fish species, we find the likelihood of these activities adversely affecting fish species so low as to be discountable.
+Therefore, we determine that the proposed action is not likely to adversely affect any ESA-listed Pacific salmonids, yelloweye rockfish, bocaccio, Southern DPS of eulachon, oceanic whitetip shark, or giant manta ray.